 - Become comfortable with the AE software & Premiere, Adobe Animate & interactive design

 - Study and apply theory to better understand how to create meaningful communication

 - Respond to constructive criticism and take the steps necessary to defend or improve your project or incorporate new ideas

 - Constructively critique the work of others from formal, technical and conceptual frames of reference

-- rapid low-and high-tech prototyping, develop technical skills and understanding through hands-on making
+- Learn methods and approaches to different animation techniques.
+Practice rapid low-and high-tech prototyping, develop technical skills and understanding through hands-on making

 - stimulate self-reliance in navigating uncertainty and experimentation